Manufacture and assembly of frame components

 The NASH Standard is available to purchase on the NASH website in either PDF or hardcopy format.

-This document contains a basic list of tools required by a carpenter/frame installer.
-Tools listed are: battery power tools, power tools, accessories, hand tools, safety PPE.
+This checklist contains a basic list of tools required by a carpenter/frame installer, including battery power tools, power tools, accessories, hand tools, and safety PPE.

 This Technical Bulletin discusses the care of BlueScope coated steel products during transport and storage.